jeremychone/rust-genai/README.md

 <br />

-The goal of this library is to provide a common and ergonomic single API to many generative AI providers, such as OpenAI and Ollama.
+The goal of this library is to provide a common and ergonomic single API to many generative AI Providers, such as OpenAI, Anthropic, Cohere, Ollama.

 - **IMPORTANT 1** `0.0.x` is still in heavy development.
 Cherry-pick code, don't depend on it.
 (It's starting to work pretty well though)